Early years social work service

 - To have opportunities to be their best and become confident leaders of their own lives

 How to access the service

 If anyone from a child’s existing team has noticed that they need support around emotional, mental health, well-being, safety, whanau support, they can refer to our Social Work service.
-This can be done by filling in a referral form and sending it to the Integrated Services referral email: Integratedservices@kotakureo.school.nz.
+This can be done by filling in the integrated services referral form.

 It is preferable that referrals have whānau consent.
 However if this is not possible for safety concerns referrals can be made without parental consent.

 The Social Worker will also spend time with children and teaching teams in an informal basis to build relationships and may do small pieces of work during this.

 If this referral is an emergency and cannot wait for a referral form to be responded to, please email directly to Paul Scammell, Integrated Services Lead at email@example.com

 You will receive an email receipt of your referral and a team member may contact you to gather more information, if needed.
 The referral will be accepted or declined, and this will be communicated to the referrer and their team.

 A team member will contact the child’s team, (including whanau if appropriate), teachers and other professionals.